dergigi/dergigi.github.io/projects.md

 ### Contribution: Citadel 21

 Citadel21 is a Bitcoin cultural zine launched by Hodlonaut and Katoshi in May 2020.
 Its mission is to pull nuggets of high signal content out of the noisy chaos.
-I wrote an optimistic letter to bitcoiners around the globe, which was published in the first volume.
+I wrote an [optimistic letter to bitcoiners][vol1] around the globe, published in the first volume, and a piece on [identity and pseudonymity][vol4], published in the fourth volume.

 {% include image.html path="/assets/images/bitcoin/projects/citadel-21.png" link="https://citadel21.com" %}